maskalev/openweather_sdk/README.md

 [version 1.0.0](https://github.com/maskalev/openweather_sdk/blob/master/CHANGELOG.md#unreleased).

-Starting from version 0.3.2, it is recommended to use the `current_weather` method with the city name as an argument, and optionally the state code (only for the US) and country code, separated by commas.
+Starting from version 0.3.2, it is recommended to use the `current_weather` method with the city name as an `location` argument, and optionally the state code (only for the US) and country code, separated by commas.

 ```bash
 >>> c = Client(token=<YOUR_TOKEN>)